-This site is an educational portal for information and resources associated with the statewide Geographic Information Systems (GIS) license in the state of Minnesota.
-Geospatial technologies are one of the three fastest growing technology fields (Source: U.S. Department of Labor).
-To introduce students to the geospatial tools and skills that will be required for many high-demand jobs of the future, Minnesota through a partnership of organizations and individuals have negotiated a statewide license for ESRI Geographic Information Systems (GIS) software.
+This site is an educational portal for information and resources associated with Geographic Information Systems (GIS) in the state of Minnesota.
+Geospatial technologies are one of the three fastest growing technology fields (source: U.S. Department of Labor).
+There are several options for teachers to introduce students to the geospatial tools and skills that will be required for many high-demand jobs of the future.

 U-Spatial ArcGIS Online FREE Training at University of Minnesota

 The University of Minnesota’s U-Spatial Center provides FREE GIS classes.
 If you are a teacher and can get a training day off school, this is a great place to get free training from a knowledgeable source.
 Visit the U-Spatial Training site for course dates, registration information and workshop materials.